ImperialCollegeLondon/FINESSE_simulating/README.md

 Now, whenever you make a Git commit, your changes will be checked for errors and stylistic problems.
 (For a list of the hooks enabled for this repository, [see the configuration file](./.pre-commit-config.yaml)).

 The `pre-commit` hooks will also be run on every pull request by [pre-commit.ci](https://pre-commit.ci). -->

+### 4) Ready to run

+You are now ready to use this Python package to simualte FINESSE spectra using LBLRTM.
+Note that LBLRTM and the TAPE3 input must be configured separately.
+The profile and LBLRTM settings are specified in 'define_inputs.py'.
+These inputs are read into the example run file.
+Assuming your virtual environment is activated you can run the test script by doing:

+python example_runfiles/run_lblrtm_FINESSE.py

 ## Credits